Visit Zakynthos: the Greek island of turquoise waters, cliffs and authentic villages

 Private villas and guest houses

-The villages of Vasilikos, Keri and Alykes are home to numerous traditional houses and villas for rent.
-These accommodations offer a different, more intimate way to discover Zakynthos.
+The villages of Vasilikos, Keri and Alykes are home to many traditional houses and villas for rent.
+These accommodations offer a different, more intimate way to visit Zakynthos.
 Some even have a garden or swimming pool, ideal for relaxing in peace and quiet.

 Affordable, conveniently located accommodation

-In Zante Town or Argassi, numerous studios and small family-run hotels cater for travellers on a tighter budget.
+In Zante Town or Argassi, numerous studios and small family hotels cater for travelers on a tighter budget.
 Conveniently located, they offer easy access to the island’s beaches and main attractions.
 Service is often friendly, with excellent value for money.

 Where to stay in Zakynthos and enjoy the peace and quiet of the countryside?